neuefische/web-exercises/sessions/nextjs-dynamic-routes/lotr-app-dynamic-routes/README.md

 ### Refactor: Dynamic Routes

-Refactor the static routes of the volume details so that they use dynamic routes instead.
+Refactor the static routes of the volume detail pages so that they use dynamic routes instead.

 You can use the following hints as guideline: